Want to ditch the drudgery of 9-5 office hours and switch to working from the comfort of your home? You’re not alone.

 Zirtual is a private American company that offers genuine jobs for qualified applicants.
 The Virtual Assistants hired in their company are called “Zirtual Assistants”.
 They provide services to their USA and international based clients; one client works with one zirtual assistant.

 This company is involved in similar services like Uber, Zipcar, and Airbnb.
 Check out what company founders have to say:

-An online marketplace that helps client meet individuals perform the task that can’t be done in automation such as phone numbers and website information collection which are until now done manually.
-Although not yet popular to many, Shout Me Loud listed them as one of the best boards for virtual tasks today.
-With over 900+ HITs (Human Intelligence Tasks), check how their company works.
+Amazon Mechanical Turks is an online marketplace that helps client meet individuals perform the task that can’t be done in automation such as phone numbers and website information collection which are until now done manually.

 You stand to enjoy these benefits with Rev:

 - Grow your career skills

 By now, you’ve realised that Upwork isn’t the only job board that can helo you with your online career.
 There are a lot of work opportunities out there for job seekers like you, who aspire to work from home and land that dream role.

 Rather than investing your previous time and effort just to get that first email job notification from Upwork, start spreading your resume out to Upwork alternatives mentioned above and experience better results.
 They sure are competitive and safe to use.

 Start building a strong and positive impression of yourself by showcasing your skills in your resume.

 Employers are keen on filtering applications.
 Who knows?
 Your dream job may just be around the corner, waiting for you.